nryberg/paradox_reader.go/README.md

 Currently unloads the file data from a pdx file.
 The project is still in heavy alpha stage - in no case should you be using this in production.

 It currently exports the raw data as a "output.csv" CSV file by default - next step is to deal with things like number fields.
+You can change the output using the -o flag and pick a new destination.

 ## Tasks